Math is Fun

 Floor and Ceiling of Integers

-What if you want the floor or ceiling of a number that is already an integer?
+What if we want the floor or ceiling of a number that is already an integer?

 That's easy: no change!